-Author has written 12 stories for Legend of Zelda, Mario, Super Smash Brothers, F-Zero, Earthbound, Fullmetal Alchemist, Kingdom Hearts, Disgaea, Sonic the Hedgehog, Valkyrie Profile, and Xenoblade Chronicles.
+Author has written 11 stories for Legend of Zelda, Mario, F-Zero, Earthbound, Fullmetal Alchemist, Kingdom Hearts, Disgaea, Sonic the Hedgehog, Valkyrie Profile, and Xenoblade Chronicles.

 I'm P.T.
 Piranha.
 I got my start on Lemmy's Land writing Mario stories, until I eventually found this site and enjoyed the opportunity to write for any work of fiction I wanted besides Mario.